Skip to content

 apm install accepts an optional #ref fragment (apm install NAME@MKT#ref) to pin a specific revision. apm uninstall identifies packages by canonical name only, so any #ref fragment supplied with marketplace notation (e.g. my-plugin@official#v1.0.0) is ignored.

 If apm.lock.yaml is not present, marketplace notation has no offline anchor: Stage 1 finds nothing, and the supply-chain guard cannot cross-check the registry result.
 APM still attempts registry resolution and proceeds if the canonical matches an entry in apm.yml, but this path has weaker integrity guarantees.
-Prefer owner/repo form when there is no lockfile, or run apm install to regenerate the lockfile first.
+A local _local/<name> key also has no persisted mapping without the lockfile, so use its exact declared path or run apm install to regenerate the lockfile first.